George

 experience is the surest standard, by which to test

-a country; that facility in changes, upon the credit
+country; that facility in changes, upon the credit of

-of mere hypothesis and opinion, exposes to perpetual
+mere hypothesis and opinion, exposes to perpetual change,

-change, from the endless variety of hypothesis and
+from the endless variety of hypothesis and opinion;

-opinion; and remember, especially, that, for the efficient
+and remember, especially, that, for the efficient management

-management of our common interests, in a country so
+of our common interests, in a country so extensive as

-extensive as ours, a government of as much vigor as
+ours, a government of as much vigor as is consistent

-is consistent with the perfect security of liberty
+with the perfect security of liberty is indispensable.

-is indispensable.
-Liberty itself will find in such
+Liberty itself will find in such a government, with

 to the founding of them on geographical discriminations.